-Join us on Saturday, January 18 for the fourth concert of our 2019/2020 season.
-Pianist Kyle Orth will present a program of works by Schubert, Schoenberg, and Prokofiev.
+Join us on Saturday, January 25 for the fourth concert of our 2019/2020 season.
+The distinguished pianist Kyle Orth will present a program of works for solo piano by Schubert, Schoenberg, and Prokofiev.

 |Arnold Schoenberg||Sechs kleine Klavierstücke, Op.
 19||1913|

 |Franz Schubert||Piano Sonata in C minor, D. 958||1828|